markjamesm/markjamesm.github.io/projects.md

 I founded a highly popular vaporizer reviews website which I ran for six years before selling the website in 2018.

--Between 2012-2018, VaporBlog received over 3.4 million organic pageviews and began to generate consistent monthly income after the second month of launch.
+- Between 2012-2018, VaporBlog received over 3.4 million organic pageviews and began to generate consistent monthly income after the second month of launch.